Back to Insects & Pests

 Figure 3.
 Citrus mealybugs on coleus.

 Mealybugs may infest different areas of the plant.
-Although populations on foliage are most visible, most mealybugs infest roots and some are predominantly associated with roots.
-Some species tend to move to roots when growing conditions are less favorable, but return in high populations on stems and leaves when plants are actively growing.
+Although populations on foliage are most visible, mealybugs also infest roots, and some are predominantly associated with roots.
+Some species tend to move to roots when growing conditions are less favorable but return in high populations on stems and leaves when plants are actively growing.

 Management.
 Swabbing individual mealybugs with alcohol is useful for control.
 Dilute alcohol sprays (25 to 50 percent concentration) or insecticidal soaps can also be used.
-However, before applying these treatments be sure to test a small area because some plants may become injured.
-Alcohol and soaps are strictly contact sprays with no residual action.
+However, before applying these treatments, be sure to test a small area because some plants may become injured.
+Alcohol and soaps are strictly contact sprays with no residual action; they will only work upon contact with the insect pest.
 Root-feeding stages of mealybugs will be missed with these treatments.

 Sprays of pyrethroid insecticides (tetramethrin, bifenthrin, permethrin) are usually effective for mealybug control.
-The soil-applied systemic insecticides disulfoton and imidacloprid can also be effective.
+Soil-applied systemic insecticides disulfoton and imidacloprid can also be effective.

 Spider Mites